Frederic and the ladybird

 "I saw you," affirmed the queen ladybird.
 "I was there.
 I saw you with my own eyes.
 Something bad will happen to that baby."

-"Oh no, please," begged Isabel.
+"Oh no, please," begged Isabelle.
 "Please don't make anything bad happen to Frederic.
 He's a good little baby.
 I don't want anything to happen to him."

 "Listen to me," said the queen of the ladybirds.
 "I am ready to wipe the slate clean and forget about it this time, but you will have to do something for me - for us."

-"I will," promised Isabel.
+"I will," promised Isabelle.
 "I'll do anything you ask."

 "Concentrate on what I am about to tell you," continued the queen of the ladybirds.
 "I will only say it once.
 If you walk along the river that runs behind the end of your garden, you will get to a little bridge made of wood."